Papua New Guinea entry requirements for New Zealand passport holders

 Frequently asked questions

 Yes.
-All New Zealand citizens must obtain a visa before travelling to Papua New Guinea.
-There is no visa-on-arrival or e-visa option for NZ passport holders as of 2026.
+All New Zealand citizens must obtain an e-visa before travelling to Papua New Guinea.
+There is no visa-on-arrival option for NZ passport holders as of 2026.

 Processing typically takes 2–4 weeks from the date of application.
 Apply well in advance of your planned travel date.
-The visa is issued by the Papua New Guinea Immigration and Citizenship Authority through an embassy or high commission.
+The e-visa is issued by the Papua New Guinea Immigration and Citizenship Authority through their online portal.

-You'll need a valid passport (6+ months validity), completed application form, two passport-sized photos, flight itinerary, proof of accommodation, and evidence of sufficient funds.
-Some embassies may also require a letter of invitation or a police clearance certificate.
+You'll need a valid passport (6+ months validity), completed online application form, two passport-sized photos, flight itinerary, proof of accommodation, and evidence of sufficient funds.
+Some applications may also require a letter of invitation or a police clearance certificate.

 It is not a legal requirement for entry, but it is strongly recommended.
 Medical facilities in PNG are limited, and emergency evacuation or hospital treatment can be very expensive.
 Insurance covers these costs.